 20. Consume more fresh fish, and avoid salted and dried fish, commonly called “sutkimach”.

 21. Moreover, Habituate your child with low salt from early childhood.
-The tendency of high blood pressure starts to develop from childhood due to the excess salt intake and unhealthy lifestyle.
-Don’t let their taste buds to get adjusted with high salt.
+The tendency of high blood pressure starts to develop from childhood due to excess salt intake and an unhealthy lifestyle.
+Don’t let their taste buds get adjusted with high salt.

 Hypertension is like an epidemic now.
 Sodium plays a huge role in controlling blood pressure.
 Sodium is an essential mineral required for our normal body functions.
 All types of salts like table salt, black salt, rock salt, pink Himalayan salts, etc contain principally sodium chloride (NaCl).
 So reducing salt intake is essential for keeping blood pressure under check.
 All-natural foods contain traces of sodium along with other minerals.
 But the processing of foods increases the sodium content of foods as a substantial amount of sodium is added to the foods during processing.
 Therefore, it is always better to choose freshly available fruits and vegetables rather than their processed counterparts.
 Be mindful while eating.
 Follow the simple tips mentioned above to reduce sodium intake from your daily diet.